 During build of https://falcon-tenders.com new 2021 mega yacht limousine tender they looked at ways to charge 2* Mastervolt MLI Ultra 12/5500 lithium banks from the twin Sole Hyundai engines.
 It was impossible to physically mount Mastervolt alternators to the standard engines.
 I convert the factory fitted 150 amp Denso alternators to work with the Alpha Pro’s and full Mastervolt setup.

 Practically any alternator can be adapted and the factory alternator is often a better solution than a Mastervolt or Balmar version.
+I’ve provided this service for all of Falcon Tenders builds with different engines since.

 External Regulator Retrofitted to a New Build Narrowboat.